 Since receiving full accreditation from the Higher Learning Commission in 2006, enrollment at Leech Lake Tribal College has grown, as has the size of its graduating classes.
 Students from families who had never considered college an option are now building on their LLTC experience and excelling in bachelors degree programs including Pre-Med, Biology, and Nursing, among others.
 What makes this so important is not only the impact that Leech Lake Tribal College has on the current group of students, but also the fact that this generation of success is changing expectations in the Leech Lake area.
 LLTC graduates EXPECT their children to go to college, where before it was a rarity.

 Though it has enjoyed remarkable success in its young history, Leech Lake Tribal College faces significant financial hurdles to its continued growth.
-LLTC receives no operational funding from the state of Minnesota, and the federal funding of just over $5,200 is more than 30% less than the funding tribal colleges are supposed to receive from the federal government.
 The Leech Lake Band of Ojibwe and organizations like the American Indian College fund give generously to scholarship programs, but with the vast majority of LLTC students coming from families with income below the federal poverty threshold, there is still a great unmet need.

 In addition to scholarship funding, Leech Lake Tribal College is seeking funds to build a new library and cultural archive.
-The current LLTC library is only 1050 square feet, and is swamped by over 2,000 visits each month.
+The current LLTC library is only 915 square feet, and is swamped by thousands of visits each month.
 The college recently received a terrific donation of nearly 3,000 books, but with the limited shelf space available, can only showcase a portion of the collection at a time.